metricly/metricly-docs/content/integrations/microsoft-azure/azure-filter-elements.md

 tags: ["#microsoft", "#azure", "#integrations", "#optional config"]
 author: Lawrence Lane
 ---
-You can filter what Azure elements are included in CloudWisdomy’s monitoring by using regex to match key-value pairs.
+You can filter what Azure elements are included in CloudWisdom’s monitoring by using regex to match key-value pairs.
 CloudWisdom offers opt-in (include) or opt-out (exclude) element filtering.

 ## Using opt-in filtering
 1. In your Azure portal, create or choose an existing tag (key-value pair).
 Then, assign the tag to the Azure elements you do not want CloudWisdom to monitor.